Japan Cricket Blast

 It was an enjoyable afternoon.
 Cricket fans were delighted to see the game played locally in Japan.
 We can only hope it continues to grow.

 I again wondered how successful cricket might be in Japan after the games finished.
 It has an uphill battle.
 Games like baseball and soccer are way more entrenched.
 But we shall see!
-If you have any comments or questions, please leave them below.
+Leave questions and comments below.